 So, how can you include more speaking time while sticking to your curriculum goals?
 Luckily, there’s a pedagogical approach that does just that.
 The communicative approach, also known as communicative language teaching or CLT, emerged in the 1960’s in Europe as language teaching became more popular.

 People were frustrated with boring old language classes.
 Also, at that time, travel was becoming more accessible.
-Students wanted to learn language they’d actually use abroad.
+Students wanted to learn the language they’d use abroad.
 Instead of teaching a boring lesson about verb tenses, wouldn’t it make sense to conduct role plays about finding the bathroom in another country?